USA Curling is in open revolt over its CEO

 "Many clubs feel that they get very little for the $34 per person that they pay" to USA Curling, Conrad said.
 Some clubs resigned, she added, because of their own financial problems, disagreements or lack of confidence in the national group, "or a combination of those reasons."

-The GNCC is scheduled to have a hearing with USA Curling's judiciary committee on Friday, hours ahead of a vote that would remove the group.
-If the GNCC is ousted, its member clubs would be left to join USA Curling on their own if they want to be part of the national body.
+With the GNCC now ousted, USA Curling officials say, the regional body's member clubs are free to remain in the national group as at-large clubs.

-This week, the rancor played out as a four-person team affiliated with the Grand National Curling Club represented the U.S. at the World Mixed Curling Championship in Aberdeen, Scotland.
+This week's rancor played out as a four-person team affiliated with the Grand National Curling Club represented the U.S. at the World Mixed Curling Championship in Aberdeen, Scotland.

 Those close to the sport worry that the off-ice distractions could hinder curling's expansion, after expanding its reach in recent years.